Kireiji02/fun4/README.md

 - press tab again and node will display "value ready : [0.0, 0.0, 0.0], press c"
 - press c to confirm mode selection

-note: if input value was wrong press "r" key to reset
+note: if input value was wrong finish the request procedure and restart again.

 ### Mode2: Teleoperation
 press key '2' in keyboard_teleop node, press 'c' key to confirm selection and navigate to teleop_twist_keyboard node: